domenicosolazzo/practice-swift/README.md

 - Swipes: How to swipe with iOS
 - TapTaps: Intercept the tap event
 - Touch Explorer: A list of touch examples

-### Gyroscope / Accelerator
-- Ball: Moving a marble using the gyroscope
-- Motion Monitor: Monitoring the accelerator and the gyroscope
-- Motion Monitor(2): Monitoring the accelerator and the gyroscope.
-Different way to code this feature.
-- Shake & Break: How to intercept the shake movement

 ### iCloud
 - TinyPix: How to save and retrieve information with iCloud